The purpose of this policy is to define the key areas of collecting interest of the Modern Records Centre and any limitations to its collections.

 making them available for research (involving the preparation and disseminating of finding-aids and operation of a research facility)

-The Modern Records Centre (MRC) collects archive material in the following areas:
+The Modern Records Centre (MRC) collects archive material (paper-based, photographic, audio-visual and digital material) in the following areas:

 - Material relating to industrial/employee relations, industrial politics and employee pay and conditions, including the records of negotiating bodies, trade boards and related organisations.

 - Records of trades unions and related bodies.